Antelope-IT/telescope-controller/README.md

 The motor step rates are further divided by 8 ( 4 x microsteps per single step / 32 ) to provide a clock rate to drive the indicator leds so that they flash when the motor is moving in indicated direction.

-More work could be done to refine and improve this code but it should be remembered that there is no Decimal library for CircuitPython and no Async library (AFAIK) so precision will be limited by the floating precision and the fastest rate at which the processor can traverse the loop of code.
+More work could be done to refine and improve this code but as there is no Decimal library for CircuitPython and no Async library (AFAIK) precision will be limited by the precision of the floating point library and the fastest rate at which the processor can traverse the loop of code.
 It also has to be remembered that not withstanding the limitations inherent in the code, there are also the limitations in the hardware; the stepper motors, gears etc.

 ### Libraries
 The code has the folowing dependencies these are standard Adafruit libraries which can be found in the [CircuitPython libraries and drivers bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle).
 Download the zip, extract it and copy the libraries to the CircuitPy/lib folder as required.